Northern California Road Trip

 Check out the full video here:

-Day 1 – Fly to San Francisco
+Day 1 – Fly to San Francisco (lodging: Embassy Suites- Airport)

 On this day we took a flight from Cincinnati – Atlanta – San Francisco.
-Easy flight and arrived around 4:30 SF time
+Easy flight and arrived around 4:30 SF time.

 We stayed at the Embassy Suites Airport Waterfront hotel which had a free airport shuttle, free evening reception and an amazing breakfast (oh and 2 rooms!) – this hotel was great and had a small balcony to watch planes come into the airport.
 Great hotel.

-Our plan was to take it easy tonight but my husband saw that our home baseball team, the Reds were playing in San Francisco!
+Our plan was to take it easy tonight but my husband saw that our home baseball team, the Reds, were playing in San Francisco!
 My husband and older son decided to go for a bit, and took an uber there, while my younger son and I ordered uber eats and just hung out at the hotel.

-Day 2 – San Francisco to Bodega Bay
+Day 2 – San Francisco to Bodega Bay (lodging: Inn at the Tides)

 First thing in the morning my husband took the airport shuttle back to the airport to get our rental.
 It was only barely big enough for our family and included me sitting with stuff under my feet for 2 weeks 😐 we thought we could fit everything but we didn’t pack light enough.
+We don’t make that mistake anymore and always pack light!

 By about 9am we were off on the road heading towards the Golden Gate Bridge.
 We made a quick stop at Target for a pickup order (super convenient – I ordered the night before some snacks, sunscreen, ice packs etc)